-As this contains an ARMv7 processor it is able to run a lot more OS distributions.
-This includes Snappy Ubuntu core, Microsoft Windows 10 (See below) and the full range of ARM GNU/Linux distributions.
+As this contains an ARMv7 processor, it can run a lot more OS distributions.
+This selection includes Snappy Ubuntu core, Microsoft Windows 10 (See below) and the full range of ARM GNU/Linux distributions.

-This means in the future there will be many more exciting projects in the future!
-All this extra computing power means we can do much more exciting stuff!
+These enhancements mean in the future there will be many more exciting projects in the future!
+All this extra computing power also means we can do much more exciting stuff!

-Is the Raspberry Pi 2 really that much better than the Raspberry Pi B+
+Is the Raspberry Pi 2 that much better than the Raspberry Pi B+

-According to benchmarks it is 6x more powerful when you compare it to the previous models.
-This is largely because of the quad core this means that it can now do parallel processing.
+According to benchmarks, it is 6x more powerful when you compare it to the previous models.
+This performance increase is mainly because of the quad-core this means that it can now do parallel processing.

 Raspberry Pi Running Windows 10